sibytes/yetl.io/docs/reference/table-config.md

 ### index

 Index is a string formatted specifically to describe a table index.
-In the Yetl api the tables are index and the index can be used to quickyl find and define dependencies.
+In the Yetl api the tables are index and the index can be used to quickly find and define dependencies.

 The index takes the following form: